Aliases for EIF4G1 Gene

 The protein encoded by this gene is a component of the multi-subunit protein complex EIF4F.
 This complex facilitates the recruitment of mRNA to the ribosome, which is a rate-limiting step during the initiation phase of protein synthesis.
 The recognition of the mRNA cap and the ATP-dependent unwinding of 5'-terminal secondary structure is catalyzed by factors in this complex.
 The subunit encoded by this gene is a large scaffolding protein that contains binding sites for other members of the EIF4F complex.
 A domain at its N-terminus can also interact with the poly(A)-binding protein, which may mediate the circularization of mRNA during translation.
 Alternative splicing results in multiple transcript variants, some of which are derived from alternative promoter usage. [provided by RefSeq, Aug 2010]

 GeneCards Summary for EIF4G1 Gene

 EIF4G1 (Eukaryotic Translation Initiation Factor 4 Gamma 1) is a Protein Coding gene.
 Diseases associated with EIF4G1 include Parkinson Disease 18 and Eif4g1-Related Parkinson Disease.
-Among its related pathways are Interferon gamma signaling and mTOR signaling pathway (KEGG).
+Among its related pathways are RET signaling and CDK-mediated phosphorylation and removal of Cdc6.
 GO annotations related to this gene include poly(A) RNA binding and binding.
 An important paralog of this gene is EIF4G3.

 UniProtKB/Swiss-Prot for EIF4G1 Gene